MPJ-Imaging/battery_xct_workflows/README.md

 - This repo includes **lightweight cropped 8-bit volumes** in `data/` so notebooks run out of the box.
 - Larger original datasets are not necessary for reproducing the examples.
 - Figures in the accompanying paper are generated from these reduced datasets.
+- Where Machine Learning Segmentation or De-noising is utilised this is stated, but models are not made available.

 ---